 Oil/Propane – If gas lines are not available a propane or oil tank can be a great alternative.
 The only problem is that these units need more space and they’re not exactly a clean form of energy.

 Electricity – This can be a very expensive way to go about it but when a homeowner has no other choice, this is typically what they end up resorting to.

-An important thing to keep in mind is that the choice of fuel almost always coincides with the environment and are the customer is in.
+An important thing to keep in mind is that the choice of fuel almost always coincides with the environment and are the customer is.
 For example, if they live in an area where propane is readily available then they will go with that over any other fuel choice.

 Customers Tend to Like Zoned Heating Systems

-To put it lightly, HVAC can be a pretty rough endeavor and learn the expert skills needed to assist the customer will be highly beneficial, giving you the ability to help while building an outstanding career.
+To put it lightly, HVAC can be a pretty rough endeavor, and learning the expert skills needed to assist the customer will be highly beneficial, giving you the ability to help while building an outstanding career.
 Call us today for more information on getting the skills you need AND starting that career.